 Americans still believe in Dream

-    by Phil Burgess, Unabridged from the Life section of the Annapolis Capital,

-    Sunday September 12, 1995
+by Phil Burgess, Unabridged from the Rocky Mountain News, September 12, 1995

 “The rich get richer.
 The poor get poorer.
 Personal incomes are stagnant.
-The

-    American Dream is dead.”
+The American Dream is dead.”

 This is now the mantra of Democratic leadership in Congress and the White House — and of many media mavens.
 But there’s a problem.
 None of it is true.